 Top up your coolant and screen wash

-As the old saying goes, there are three inevitables in life - death, taxes and running out of coolant or screen wash right when you need it.
+As the old saying goes, there are four inevitables in life – death, taxes, getting helpful autumn driving tips from your car insurance provider and running out of coolant or screen wash right when you need it.
 Don’t fall victim to the unscheduled windscreen wash strike.
 Top it up every so often so you can feel at ease knowing your windscreen is just one flick of the wrist away from being squeaky clean.

 Coolant is another essential part of the car that you need to keep an eye on from time to time.
 If you’re keeping up with your regular service schedule, it shouldn’t be a problem, but if it’s been a while since a mechanic has had a look at the car, it’s worth checking your coolant levels.
 Check your car’s handbook if you’re foggy on where exactly under the bonnet it’s located, and make sure the coolant level is sitting between the ‘min’ and ‘max’ lines.
 If it’s not where it should be, nip to your local garage for a top-up, or refill it yourself if you’re able to do so.
 While you’re under the hood, give your oil a check too.
 Now’s the perfect time to get these things done so you can drive confidently into the winter months.